 Used car buying myths are common & can range drastically.
 While some may be relatively harmless many times these common misconceptions can actually cost you money in the long run.
+Even getting things like car insurance can be expensive.
+However, you can get cheap car insurance here, so it won’t be too expensive.
 At Never Say No Auto, we negotiate thousands of car deals every year, so we want to use our expertise to clarify a few of the more common myths.
 That way you can be confident you’re getting the best deal possible on your used car purchase.
 Here are the top 5 Used Car Buying Myths: DEBUNKED.

 Car Guide Prices are the End-All-Be-All

 Nope.
 Car Guides simply calculate prices by examining the trends in your area while adding more for optional equipment and subtracting for high mileage.
 Deductions for past damages or existing problems cannot be included in a car guide.
+Past damages can lead to dimunition of value, if you’re asking yourself ‘what is dimunition of value and how can it affect me’? there are plenty of legal firms who can help to explain the impact it can have on the value of a vehicle.
 Most dealerships go by car guide prices as well as their own experience.
-So it’s important to know that no matter how much you think you know about cars, the dealership will always have more information about what they are selling and will always be able to control the transaction better than you.
+So its important to know that no matter how much you think you know about cars, the dealership will always have more information about what they are selling and will always be able to control the transaction better than you.
 Used car dealers negotiate hundreds of transactions each month.
 It is in your best interest to work with them (not against them) to help you get the best deal possible.
 Like buying a house, buying a used car is a major expense and a big decision.
-There are many misconceptions about what you should and shouldn’t do but if you research thoroughly, inspect the car lot before making any decisions and always take the car for a test drive, then you are sure to find the used car you’ve always wanted.
+It is something that you evaluate thoroughly, especially if the purchase is at the high end of your budget.
+For that reason it is a good opportunity to evaluate how affordable is this car going to be for you, if it is going to be tight you should be looking at making savings elsewhere if at all possible.
+A good starting point could be to find out if you are getting the best value for money from your current energy plan.
+If you are not then you may want to switch energy suppliers.
+This is one of many things you can do to help afford a new used car without too much financial strain.
+There are many misconceptions about what you should and shouldn’t do but if you research thoroughly, inspect the car lot before making any decisions and always take the car for a test drive, then you are sure to find the used car youve always wanted.

 You Should Buy at the End of the Month